libplctag/libplctag/README.md

 * increase portability.
 This will be ongoing.
 * make parts of the library optional.
 * add more protocols.
 We hope that the API will be able to support most of the commonly used PLC data access protocols.
+  * Modbus is next.
+  * Perhaps Siemens or other protocol after that.
+* Embedded support.
+This involves reducing memory requirements and finding alternate solutions for for threading.

 History
 =======

 We were tired of poor quality, expensive and non-portable OPC implementations.
 Actually, we were tired of OPC.
 It is a large protocol and provides far more functionality than we need.
-It is also not terribly portable since it is based on Microsoft's OLE.
+It is also not particularly portable since it is based on Microsoft's OLE.

 We looked around to find an open-source library that would provide the 20% of functionality of PLC access we needed to do 100% of our work.
 We found some very old and abandoned libraries for PCCC (AB's older protocol) and just one EIP/CIP library, also apparently abandoned, that was marginally portable: TuxEIP.